Greenlightrj/dinosaurs/README.md

-This is a dinosaur game made by Meghan Tighe and Rebecca Jordan for Olin's Sprint 2015 Software Design course.
+This is a dinosaur game made by Meghan Tighe and Rebecca Jordan for Olin's Spring 2015 Software Design course.